-The moment we decide the trip to the Great Smokey Mountain for Memorial Day long weekend I had started searching where we can go and what to explore.
-When I saw pictures of the view you can see from Charlie’s Bunion, I have decided to do hiking on the Appalachian Trail till Charlie’s Bunion.
-Before planning your hiking trip get all your required gears for hiking as it will be an 8-mile round trip.
-You can check my post on hiking essential
+When we decided on the Great Smokey Mountain Memorial Day long weekend trip, I started searching where we could go and what to explore.
+When I saw pictures of the view from Charlie’s Bunion, I decided to go hiking Charlie’s Bunion.
+The Appalachian Trail is more than 2000 miles long and one of the longest hiking-only footpaths in the world.
+It ranges from Maine to Georgia.
+Charlie’s Bunion is a small part of the Appalachian Trail in Smoky Mountain National Park.
+Before planning your hiking trip, get all your required gear for hiking, as it will be an 8-mile round trip.
+You can check my post on hiking essentials.

 How to get there?

-- They have a big parking lot, but it gets full, as this place is famous among hikers and travelers for an incredible view.
+- They have a big parking lot, but it gets full, as this place is famous among hikers and travelers for its incredible view.

 Must follow tips for Hiking at Charlie’s Bunion

-- Comfortable, sturdy and good grip Hiking Shoes as hiking path is rocky.
+- Comfortable, sturdy, and good grip Hiking Shoes as the hiking path is rocky.

-- Carry a hiking bag, so you can keep all your required essentials.
-If you are hiking in a group than share the bag so that you don’t have to carry it all the way alone.
+- Carry a hiking bag so that you can keep all your required essentials.
+If you are hiking in a group, share the bag so you don’t have to carry it alone.

-- At least 2 Bottle water and Energy Drink.
+- At least 2 Bottles of water and Energy drinks.

-- As this hike will take a minimum of 4-5 hours it depends on your speed, carry required food such as fruits, protein bars or sandwiches.
+- Depending on your speed, this hike will take a minimum of 4-5 hours; carry required food such as fruits, protein bars, or sandwiches.

-- This trail is rocky and inclined so those who are not comfortable with it do think twice before hiking this trail.
+- This trail is rocky and inclined, so those not comfortable with it think twice before hiking it.

-For Charlie’s Bunion, you have to park your car at the Newfound Gap Parking area.
+For Charlie’s Bunion, you must park your car in the Newfound Gap Parking area.
 You will get a nice view from the parking lot itself.
-Those who are not hiking, they can enjoy the view from a parking lot.
-And those who are planning to hike, get ready and gear up with all your hiking essentials.
+Those not hiking, walk around the parking lot and enjoy the view from different angles.
+And those planning to hike, get ready and gear up with all your hiking essentials.
 I would advise you to use the restrooms at the starting point because you will not get restroom facilities until you reach to shelter, which is about 3 miles.

-This trail called “Appalachian Trail”.
-This trail also continues beyond “Charlie’s Bunion” so keep checking the signs.
-Sometimes they wrote “A.T” on the signboard.
+This trail is called the “Appalachian Trail.”
+It continues beyond “Charlie’s Bunion,” so follow the path and check the signs.
+Sometimes they write “A.T” on the signboard.

-Charlie’s Bunion has 4-mile hiking one way, so around 2.7 miles are stiff uphill and 1.3 miles are downhill.
-The hiking trail has rocks and uneven surface so be careful while walking on the trail.
-This trail has made on the edge of the mountain which means it’s hilly and slant.
-In the rainy season, this trail might get slippery so be careful.
-Instead of focusing to finish this trail faster, focus on hiking safely.
-There is no doubt, you will get to see the stunning view of mountains and valley.
-You can see in a picture posted here.
+Charlie’s bunion has 4-mile hiking one way, so around 2.7 miles are stiff uphill, and 1.3 miles are downhill.
+The hiking trail has rocks and uneven surfaces, so watch out while walking on the path.
+This trail has made on the mountain’s edge, which means it consists of slopes.
+This trail might get slippery in the rainy season, so be careful.
+Instead of focusing on finishing this trail faster, concentrate on hiking safely.
+There is no doubt you will get to see the stunning view of the mountains and valleys.

 I had never seen such an incredible view of the mountain.
-As this place was at a higher altitude you can see clouds cover the view every now and then.
+As this place was higher, you could see clouds covering the view now and then.